Blogroll

 Oh my, I am so happy.
 I painted the magic and I did learn something new.
 I knew I would if I painted this memory and it may not seem like much to you, but to me, it hones my … Continue reading

-Tagged awe, aliveness, kinship, living world, living myth, co-creating, communion with life, living memories
+Tagged aliveness, awe, co-creating, communion with life, kinship, living memories, living myth, living world

 3 Comments